cashapp/misk/docs/getting-started.md

 Integration tests set up a module for you, and adds an injector to the test class.

-You can use `WebTestingModule` to set up a running web server and make `WebTestClient` available.
+You can use `WebServerTestingModule` to set up a running web server and make `WebTestClient` available.

 ```kotlin
 @MiskTest(startService = true)